 The classification of financial instruments at initial recognition depends on their contractual terms and the business model for managing the instruments.
 Financial instruments are initially measured at their fair value, plus or minus directly attributable transaction costs for all instruments except in the case of financial assets recorded at FVTPL.
-All other financial instruments including instruments designated at FVTPL are measured at fair value, and transaction costs are expensed in the statement of profit and loss and comprehensive income.
+For financial instruments measured at FVTPL transaction costs are expensed in the statement of profit or loss and other comprehensive income.